Get a demo

 Getting invoices out in good time helps cash flow, which is a big deal when you have hefty wage bills to pay.
 This regularity also prevents an invoicing frenzy at the end of the month.

 This weekly view also highlights when things are unable to be invoiced as planned.
-In this instance you need to look at why.
+In this instance, you need to look at why.
 Is this due to an over-run?
-If so, how serious is it and what can be don’t to stop it spiralling?
+If so, how serious is it, and what can be done to stop it from spiralling?
 Or is this an indication that anticipated work hasn’t landed?
 These are answers you’ll want week-to-week.

 Pipeline and billing